alvarto/gulp-day-one/README.md

 I've found another way to express folder inputs and outputs, the express.js-route-like way of expressing:

 ```
-// source can be
+// source can be expressed as
 asset/:project/javascript/:file
-// dist can be
+// dist can be expressed as
 destination/javascript/:project/
 ```